ilias-ant/ilias-ant/README.md

 Hi there 👋,

-My name is **Ilias Antonopoulos** and Ι am an experienced (7+ years) Machine Learning Engineer in B2B and in the domains of e-commerce, food safety, fintech and adtech who loves learning new things everyday, leading by example and building data-driven applications.
+My name is **Ilias Antonopoulos** and Ι am an experienced (7+ years) Machine Learning Engineer in B2B and in the e-commerce, food safety, fintech and adtech domains who loves learning new things everyday, leading by example and building data-driven applications.

 My work-related / scientific interests involve:
 - machine learning systems